necopinus/necopinus.xyz/photography/2018-07-08-shadows-in-the-sand.md

 photographer:: Nathan Acks
 date:: 2018-07-08

-Len Montgomery and Nathan Acks’ shadows on the Great Sand Dunes.
+Len Montgomery and Nathan Acks' shadows on the Great Sand Dunes.